mobidata-bw/x2gbfs/docs/mappings/free2move_gbfs_2.3_mapping.md

 ### geofencing_zones.json

-Geofencing zones are extracted from the `operation_area` endpoint, which returns a single GeoJSON feature.
+Geofencing zones are extracted from the `/api/geo/geodata/v1/locations/{location_alias}/operating_area` endpoint, which returns a single GeoJSON feature.
 Therefore, `geofencing_zones.json` will be a list of only one `MultiPolygon`.

 The geofencing zones are generated as a one element collection with a MultiPolygon counterclockwise ordered lists of coordinates (to reflect the restrictions outside the service area) and the following properties: